Beeswax How Bees Make It

 Beeswax is produced by bees in the form of tiny scales which are "sweated" from the segments on the underside of the abdomen.
 To stimulate the production of beeswax the bees gorge themselves with honey or sugar syrup and huddle together to raise the temperature of the cluster.
 To produce one pound of wax requires the bees to consume about ten pounds of honey.

-IMPORTANT: When melting beeswax always use a water bath by placing the container of wax - probably a small saucepan - inside a larger pan of water.
+IMPORTANT: You can buy a wax melter for beeswax - if you do not have one, then you always need to use a water bath by placing the container of wax into a small saucepan - this saucepan will then sit inside a larger pan of water.
 Never place a pan of wax directly on a hot plate or gas ring.
 Beeswax can easily become damaged by localized overheating and if it ignites can burn more ferociously than any chip pan fire.
 Beeswax does not boil - it just gets hotter and hotter until it ignites.

-The uses for beeswax are many but these days the most common are for better quality candles, soap, skin care products, hair care, fly fishing, the coatings of sweets and pills, furniture polish, batik art, putting on drawer runners to make them slide smoothly, in quilting and heavy sewing as it's put on the thread to ease its passing through tough materials.
+The uses for beeswax are many but these days the most common are for better quality candles, soap products, skin care products, hair care products, fly fishing lures, coatings for sweets and pills, furniture polish, batik art, putting on drawer runners to make them slide smoothly, in quilting and heavy sewing it's put on the thread to ease its passing through tough materials.
 We also have industrial companies buying beeswax to help lubricate their machines.
+You name it, beeswax is used in many home projects and in industrial applications.